top of page

 Number 3, letter gimel ג

 The number 3 symbolizes the three patriarchs: Abraham, Isaac, and Jacob.
 It is through them that the first divine revelation of postdiluvian generations takes place.
 The symbolism of this number is that it takes three to achieve completeness.
 God reveals himself to Abraham who fathered Isaac but also Ishmael, then to Isaac who fathered Jacob but also the violent Esau/Edom; and only with Jacob, the creation reaches the point where God can finally reveal Himself completely: it is the descendants of Jacob, from the 12 Tribes, who will carry the divine torch.
-So it takes 3 to achieve completeness.
+So, it takes 3 to achieve completeness.
 And this 3 is found in many concepts in the Bible.
-It takes 3 daily prayers without which the day is incomplete.
+For example, the Hebrew Bible is divided in 3 parts (Torah, Prophets and Scriptures) and it was given to 3 categories of people (Kohanim, Levites and the rest of the people).
+Also, it takes 3 daily prayers without which the day is incomplete.
 There are 3 religious festivals per year (Pesach, Shavuot, Sukkot), without which the year is not complete.
 And 3 meals on Shabbat.
 And 3 judges in a court of law, without which there is no fairness in human justice.
 And 3 sons of Noah, to fill the entire world after the Flood.
 In summary, if you want to get something done right, check your work 3 times.
 And if you want to say something important, think about it 3 times before saying it.

 Number 4, letter daleth ד